Lie with Me (2005 film)

 Lie with Me is a 2005 Canadian erotic drama film directed by Clement Virgo, based on the 2001 novel of the same name by Tamara Faith Berger.
 The film stars Lauren Lee Smith and Eric Balfour.
 Its plot concerns an outgoing, sexually aggressive young woman who meets and begins a torrid affair with an equally aggressive young man, which brings a strain on their personal lives.
 The film contains graphic, unsimulated sexual content.

-The film was set and shot in Toronto (primarily The Annex).
+The film was set and shot in Toronto, primarily The Annex.
 It premiered at the 2005 Toronto International Film Festival.

 Included in the soundtrack is music by Broken Social Scene and Annelise Noronha.

 Plot

-The camera slowly zooms out on a young woman masturbating to a porn sex tape.
+A young woman masturbates to a pornographic film.
 She gets up abruptly and goes out to a party, looking for sex.
 Leila has learned she has some power over men with sex but feels a part of her is still untouched, holding back, despite her assertiveness.
-Before she can choose a partner for the night she is corralled by David, into a bathroom, while his girlfriend calls through the door.
-She leaves, but keeps her eye on David as she picks up a shy guy, with whom she has sex against a fence outside as David watches from his car while his girlfriend, Victoria (Polly Shannon) fellates him.
+Before she can choose a partner for the night, she is corralled by David, into a bathroom, while his girlfriend calls through the door.
+She leaves, but keeps her eye on David as she picks up a shy man, with whom she has sex against a fence outside as David watches from his car while his girlfriend, Victoria, fellates him.
 Leila is in complete control of her encounter while David remains completely passive.

-He next sees her walking down the street and follows her.
+He then sees her walking down the street and follows her.
 She smiles but does not speak to him and breaks into a run, leading him to a playground.
 They crouch inside a small tunnel and watch each other as she begins to touch herself.
-But this time he leaves.
+This time, however, he leaves.

+Leila visits her parents and learns that her mother is leaving her father and selling her childhood home.
+Her father is devastated, staying stoned and refusing to do anything while her mother clears out the house.
+Leila's best friend, Rachel, is getting ready to be married, but confesses that she has had sex with an old boyfriend recently, despite her insistence that she loves her fiance and is ready to settle down.
+Leila is skeptical but supportive, and Rachel laughs when she turns on the VCR and discovers the porn tape Leila was watching; Leila tells her nothing about David.

 When Leila sees David again, they finally speak to each other, and he takes her home, where they have sex.
 He asks Leila if she will go out with him on a real date, giving her his number when she leaves.